Raheem Sterling: Chelsea forward left fuming and raging by Manchester City exit

 "At the time I was fuming, raging...
 It didn't make sense to fight a battle you couldn't win...
 It was the right time to move on" - Raheem Sterling on Man City exit; watch Leeds United vs Chelsea live on Super Sunday from 1pm on Sky Sports Premier League; kick-off 2pm

-Raheem Sterling says Chelsea have restored his happiness for football after he was left fuming, raging, and shocked by how his Manchester City career ended.
+Raheem Sterling says Chelsea have restored his happiness for football after he was left "fuming and raging" by how his Manchester City career ended.

 In his final season at the Etihad Stadium, the 27-year-old England international featured 30 times in City's title-winning campaign but just 23 of those were starts, leading Sterling to conclude his sacrifices were not being reciprocated.